Original-Research: Multitude SE (von NuWays AG): Kaufen

 dpa-AFX · Uhr

-^ Original-Research: Multitude SE - from NuWays AG Classification of NuWays AG to Multitude SE Company Name: Multitude SE ISIN: FI4000106299 Reason for the research: Update Recommendation: Kaufen from: 13.05.2024 Last rating change: Analyst: Frederik Jarchow Solid Q1 figures ahead // Multitude to continue on growth path On Thursday, Multitude will report Q1´24 figures that should come in solid, but with room for sequential improvements until YE.
-Here is what to expect: Sales should come in at EUR 59m (+9% yoy, -6% qoq), mainly driven by the strong growth of the net loan book (NAR) to EUR 636m in FY23 (including c.
-EUR 576 loan to customer and c.
-EUR 60m attributable to warehouse lending) unfolding its full effect in Q1.
-We expect ferratum to have contributed some 84%, CapitalBox 13% and the new segment wholesale banking 3% to total sales.
-EBIT is anticipated at EUR 10.3m (+7% yoy, -16.3% qoq), following the higher topline and rather stable S&M expenses and personnel expenses as well as other operating expenses, compensating for impairments on loans (19% yoy, -15% qoq), that should come in higher than in Q1´23 due increased loan book.
-As interest expenses should should have increased by c.
-10% yoy to EUR 7.7m (eNuW; -1% qoq), EBT should come in at EUR 2.8m (-4% yoy).
-While our estimates for Q1 imply a solid yoy growth in a challenging economic phase, further significant sequential improvements throughout the year are necessary to reach the FY24 EBIT guidance of EUR 67.5m (vs eNuW: EUR 57m).
-In our view, the guidance looks ambitious, but is not out of range assuming 1) further growth of the loan book, partially materializing throughout the remainder of 2024, 2) the strong growth momentum of CapitalBox as well as 3) opportunities around the new segment wholesale banking that already gained traction in FY23.
-That, paired with ongoing tight cost control, that the company already showed in FY23, unlocking scale effects (assuming ongoing topline growth as a result of the growing loan book and stable margins) as well as the fact that Multitude reached its guidance for the 3 rd consecutive year in FY23 give us additional confidence.
-As the stock is still trading at negative EV and a 3.4x PE´24, the growing, highly profitable, resilient and dividend paying company to look undebatable cheap.
+^ Original-Research: Multitude SE - from NuWays AG Classification of NuWays AG to Multitude SE Company Name: Multitude SE ISIN: FI4000106299 Reason for the research: Update Recommendation: Kaufen from: 17.05.2024 Target price: EUR 12.00 Target price on sight of: 12 Monaten Last rating change: Analyst: Frederik Jarchow Solid Q1 figures // FY24 guidance approved; chg Yesterday, Multitude reported Q1´24 figures above expectations, but still with room for sequential improvements until YE.
+In detail: Sales of EUR 64.2m (10% yoy, 1% qoq), was above the anticipated EUR 59.0m, mainly driven by the stronger growth of the net loan book (NAR) to EUR 658m (including c.
+EUR 589 loan to customer and c.
+EUR 68m attributable to warehouse lending; vs. EUR 638m in Q4´23).
+With EUR 54.1m ferratum contributed most (84% of sales, 13% yoy, 1% qoq), followed by CapitalBox (12% of sales, 17% yoy, 17% qoq) and Wholesale banking with 4% of total sales (EUR 2.3m; 190% yoy, 21% qoq).
+EBIT came in at EUR 11.6m (32% yoy, -15% qoq), beating our expectation by 13% (eNuW: EUR 10.3m), thanks to the stronger topline and lower S&M and personnel as well as other operating expenses, all compensating for impairments on loans that were up significantly (EUR 28.3m, 35% yoy, 6% qoq) vs eNuW: EUR 23.6m).
+Reasons for the lifted impairments were the ramped-up loan book on the one hand, but also credit losses in certain CapitalBox markets.
+As interested expenses also expanded by 48% to EUR 8.7m (vs eNuW: EUR 7.7m), EBT of mere EUR 2.8m (-3% yoy, -30% qoq), left room for improvements.
+Overall, Multitude reported a solid set of Q1 figures.
+While the sales growth trajectory is fully intact marking a new record level, the development of impairment is weighing on profitability.
+As management is working on this issue with the highest priority, we see good chances for improvements within the next quarters.
+That, paired with further topline growth following the growth of the loan book in Q1, as well as the ongoing tight cost control resulting in stable other OPEX should unlock significant scale effects from Q2 onwards, allowing meaningful EBIT growth.
+Still, for now, we conservatively expect EUR 61.4m EBIT in FY24, which is below the approved management guidance of EUR 67.5m.
+As the stock is trading at a 4.3x PE´25, the growing, highly profitable, resilient and dividend paying company looks undebatable cheap.
 BUY with an unchanged PT of EUR 12 PT, based on our residual income model.
-Mind you that Multitude is one of our NuWays' Top Picks for FY24.
-You can download the research here: http://www.more-ir.de/d/29713.pdf For additional information visit our website www.nuways-ag.com/research.
+Mind you that Multitude is one of our NuWays Alpha picks for FY24.
+You can download the research here: http://www.more-ir.de/d/29799.pdf For additional information visit our website www.nuways-ag.com/research.
 Contact for questions NuWays AG - Equity Research Web: www.nuways-ag.com Email: research@nuways-ag.com LinkedIn: https://www.linkedin.com/company/nuwaysag Adresse: Mittelweg 16-17, 20148 Hamburg, Germany ++++++++++

 Diese Meldung ist keine Anlageberatung oder Aufforderung zum Abschluss bestimmter Börsengeschäfte.